DarioVernola/StreamingDataAnalytics-project/epl_tomatopick/readme.md

 every b = DronePicking(b.servicedTreeID = a.treeID)
 ];
 ```
-In this solution select the droneID (not strictly necessary) and the type of the tomato picked by a drone which respects the pattern
+This solution selects the droneID (not strictly necessary) and the type of the tomato picked by a drone which respects the pattern
 > every a = TreeToPickTomatoesFrom() -> every b = DronePicking(b.servicedTreeID = a.treeID)

 The two every clauses are needed since there may be multiple instances of _TreeToPickTomatoesFrom_ for different trees and we need to track ALL of the drones picks for each one of them.
 It is suggested to test what happens if a different pattern is chosen.